MKorablyov/LambdaZero/README.md

 Note that the `install-prog-datasets.sh` script should be executed from within the conda environment as some python dependencies are required to download the external programs.

-## Getting started
-Before running the experiments, install LambdaZero with the following command:
+Finally, install LambdaZero with the following command:
 ```
 pip install -e .
 ```

+## Getting started

 Run PPO
 ```